tdhopper/blog/content/one-year-in-data-science.md

 Tags: career, business
 Summary: A look back at some of the major changes in my transition from graduate student to data scientist.

+*Updated:* *after a particularly full week recently, another important topic came to mind that I felt would be valuable to include here: "keeping the wheels on the cart."
+You can find that section at the bottom.*

 This summer marked just over one year since I donned a goofy hat, shook my advisor's hand, promised my parents they'd never have to attend another graduation ceremony, and received the piece of paper that declared I was done with higher education.[^school] About the same time, I started working full-time as a data scientist at a small-ish software company.
 It seems like the one year mark is as good a time as any to pause and reflect, maybe for both my own sake and for that of anyone wondering, "Josh, what were the biggest changes you experienced in your first year that could be helpful for someone interested in making a similar transition?"
 Maybe no one is actually wondering that... but writing is healthy, so here you go anyway.

 I should start with some context; even though this kind of story will be different for everyone, I can at least give an idea about the "from" and "to".
 Before this transition, I spent six years in graduate school studying physics.
 As is common for these programs, there were two or three years of coursework followed by (and overlapping with) three or four years of research.
 When I left the lab, I started working full-time at a software ([SaaS](http://en.wikipedia.org/wiki/Software_as_a_service)) company of about 50 people.[^path] My role (and that of my small team) was best described as "internal consultancy": doing research and providing answers to technical questions that came from sales, marketing, product, and engineering.
 This required varying levels of software development and analysis in a handful of languages and environments: predominantly a shell command line (bash), Python, and R.

 Ok, on to the more interesting stuff; what were the biggest changes in this transition?

 ## Time